tom-dell/Plex-Meta-Manager-Configs/README.md

 * [TMDB](https://www.themoviedb.org/)
   * The Movie Database, a website that contains a huge amount of information about movies.

+## A collection of Universal Classic Monsters movies using the IMDb builder

 Before we start, let's go over the format of one of these collections, we will be using the IMDb builder, and a very simple format and order, which I personally find logically (once you understand how they work, feel free to change it).
 Many other fields can be added, you can find these in the documentation.

-Indentation matters, it's two spaces per level of indent (2, then 4, then 6).
+Indentation matters, it's two spaces per indent.

 ```
 collections: